currawong-project/libcw/flow/flow_doc.md

-sample | (float) Audio sample type coeff  | (float) Value that will be directly applied to a sample value (e.g added or multiplied) ftime  | (double) Fractional seconds
+sample | (float) Audio sample type coeff  | (float) Value that will be directly applied to a sample value (e.g added or multiplied) ftime  | (double) Fractional seconds runtime| The type is left up to the processors custom 'create' function.
+These vars are not automatically created.

 See list in cwFlowTypes.cpp : typeLabelFlagsA[]